Erlan Qoşanov: Political career

-Chairman of the Mazhilis (2022–present)
+Chairman of the Mäjilis (2022–present)

-Following resignation of Nurlan Nigmatulin from the chairman of Mazhilis, Qoşanov became a member for the lower house Parliament and was subsequently elected as the new chairman on 1 February 2022.
+Following resignation of Nurlan Nigmatulin as the Mäjilis chairman, Qoşanov became a deputy of Mäjilis for the lower house Parliament and was subsequently elected as the new chairman of the chamber on 1 February 2022.
 Qoşanov's nomination was proposed by Nur Otan MP Erlan Sairov who noted his experience in many fields including legislation while Qoşanov himself at the hearing thanked the support, stressing that President Tokayev's proposed reforms is "is our common task."

 On 14 February 2022, Qoşanov was elected as the parliamentary leader of Nur Otan.
 From there, he stressed that the party should be actively involved in its transformation by fully contributing to increasing the effectiveness to carry out the presidential course of reforms.
-He also instructed for the Mazhilis to strengthen the quality of legislative activity, increase the relevance of lawmakers' requests, and strengthen interaction with the Nur Otan Central Office on analytics and work in the regions.
+He also instructed for the Mäjilis to strengthen the quality of legislative activity, increase the relevance of lawmakers' requests, and strengthen interaction with the Nur Otan Central Office on analytics and work in the regions.

-Since April 26, 2022, he has been appointed chairman of the Amanat Party.
+Since 26 April 2022, he has been appointed chairman of the Amanat party.

+On 29 March 2023, he was re-elected chairman of the Mäjilis of the Parliament of Kazakhstan.